Emurasoft/emurasoft.github.io/en/dlg/insert_numbering/index.md

 # Insert Numbering dialog box

-This dialog box appears when the [Numbering command](../../cmd/edit/numbering) is selected.
+This dialog box appears when the [**Numbering** command](../../cmd/edit/numbering) is selected.
 It allows you to insert sequential numbers at the cursor position or vertical selection.

 ## First Line text box

 Specifies an initial value or character to insert at the first line.
-This text may include non-number prefix and/or suffix unless theCharacter radio button is selected.
+This text may include non-number prefix and/or suffix unless the **Character** radio button is selected.

 ## Increment text box